think-cell/wg21/P2881-generator-for.md

 This is a different way of implementing expansion statements [@P1306R1].

-Even if EWG doesn't want to support expansion statements that way, the library idiom of using `operator()` naturally supports multiple output types, even though the language `for` loop does not.
+Even if EWG doesn't want to support multiple output types for `for`, the library idiom of using `operator()` naturally supports it.
 Limiting the idiom just for the sake of the language feature is wrong -- we still might want to iterate tuples by calling `operator()` manually.
+It is better to just constrain the use in `for` but not the general spelling of the generator function, as done in option 4.

 ## `std::stacktrace` and `__func__`